A locally operated division of Domingue Masonry

 Every project is different, so pricing depends on scope, materials, and site conditions.
 We give you a clear written quote up front, no surprises and no hidden fees.

-We serve Baton Rouge, LA and the surrounding communities, including East Baton Rouge County, Baton Rouge, LA, Denham Springs, LA.
+We serve Baton Rouge, LA and the surrounding communities, including East Baton Rouge County, LA, Denham Springs, LA, Prairieville, LA, Central, LA.

 Yes, Baton Rouge Masonry is fully licensed and insured, protecting both our crew and your property on every job.